rohanrohan2012/Age-Classifier/README.md

-# Age Classification using CNNs
+# Age Classification using CNN

 ## Overview
 A Convolutional Neural Network trained using Keras framework that categorizes images of people based on their ages.